tylerjpeterson/svpng/README.md

 The module optionally trims the SVG to its path bounds by defining a viewbox dynamically based on the SVG's bounding box, removing the whitespace around the SVG.

+The output image can also have padding applied via the `padding` option.
+This reduces the size of the rendered SVG within the generated output image so that the dimensions match the desired width and height, inclusive of padding.

 The generated PNG renders with transparency by default.
-This can be disabled with the `opaque` option.
+This can be disabled with the `opaque` option, or by setting the `backgroundColor` option to any valid CSS color declaration.

 ## Installation